kon-ham/kon-ham.github.io/_posts/2021-11-12-practical-object-oriented-design-ch2.md

 Therefore good designers must live in between the choice of improving now or later and making informed tradeoffs for each decision.

+## Directly Referencing Complicated Structures

+Direct references into complicated structures are confusing.
+For example, consider an array that holds a collection of more arrays.
+You could directly reference an array like `array[0][1]` but this is confusing and it obscures the data from what it actually is.
+Is the `array[0]` referring to a collection of apples?
+Pies?
+Couldn't say!

+Instead you could use something like a `Struct` method which is a shorthand way for creating a class.

+Ruby documentation explains `Struct` as: `A Struct is a convenient way to bundle a number of attributes together, using accessor methods, without having to write an explicit class.`

+In this block you could create a class utilizing `Struct` that takes the collection and gives its indices names.
+This helps with readability and helps us to understand intent better.
+This also trades referencing indices of structure for sending messages to an object.

+Furthermore, the cost of creating a `Struct` method is small compared to the complexities involved in changing all the code that references the indices of the structured collection.

+This protects us from changes externally made to the data structure.

+Utilizing a `Struct` class within another class is not ideal but this structure allows us to postpone decisions until later.

+Regardless of whether or not we use `Struct`, we want to be sure that we hide away messy data or references to complicated structured collections.
 ## On Classes

 Ultimately our object oriented application is made up of objects and the messages that pass between them, but the most visibile organizational structure of is the class.